sid2001/Konect/README.md

 ## How it started
 > While studying backend designs I was introduced to WebRTC, a protocol which was especifically written for video/audio transmission over web-browsers.
 WebRTC provided Peer-To-Peer data transmission.
 I started building very basic versions of video calling web-apps.
 WebRTC wasn't just a protocol but a system of different protocols which predates WebRTC itself.
 >
 > After experimenting and reading a lot I decided to make use of it through some project work and what else comes to mind when thinking of connectivity and communication, a social networking platform.
-> And "I wanted to learn frontend development too XD".
+So I started off with this project.
+There was one more reason to build this project, all my previous projects were all about backend and boring interfaces so this project gave me a chance to work with frontend apps, which to be honest was very interesting part of the project cause I was learning and implementing things at the same time.
 I chose React.js for this because of it's simplicity and well documented guide.
 >
 ### Challenges
 >